sedflix/SadlyDistributed/README.md

  Zero Setup for volunteers.
 Easy for developers.

  We compile **your distributed code in almost any language** to **WebAssembly** and then all of it is **executed in a cluster of browsers**.
- Anyone who just opens our website in their browser will become share his or her computing power with us.
+ Anyone who just opens our website in their browser will share his or her computing power with us.

+## Motivcation

+We are aware of the amazing computing power of our laptops and phones.
+What if the scientist around the world would be able to use it when its lying idl(which is most of the time)?
+What if everyone with a computing device, a browser, and a decent internet connection would be able to contribute to such amazing research happening around the world?
+Today's world is a sucker for computing resources.
+ML, AR, VR, Blockchain and tons of other cutting edge tech require tons of computing resources.

+There are several nice volunteer computing platform like BONIC, GridCoin, etc. But all of them suffer from a common problem: complex and heavy installation process.
+Even I, as a techie, hesitate to go through all that hassle.
+You know setting up anything sucks.
+Therefore, we came up with SadlyDistributed.

 ## Installation
 We <3 Docker.
 Hence, we have provided a Dockerfile that takes care of all the dependencies of our server code.